-The Plan Valuation measures the NBPSPP's assets against its liabilities.
-These liabilities include the pensions you, and all the members of the NBPSPP are entitled to.
-This measurement is called a Termination Value Funded Ratio, and the ratios for the past three years can be found just below.
-The Plan is considered 100% funded when it has enough assets to cover all of its liabilities.

-For a more thorough explanation and more information, see page 29.
+Plan Courtion The Plan Valuation measures the NBPSPP's assets the Plan represents your pension, and the pensions of all the other members in the NBPSPP.
+This measurement of assets against liability is called the Termination Value Funded Ratio.
+The Plan is considered 100% funded when it has enough assets to and more information, see effective January 1, 2022.